Robust Estimation and Inference for High-Dimensional Panel Data Models: Introduction

 \section{Introduction}

 With the emergence of the data-rich world, numerous applications in many fields, including business and economics, focus on panel data regressions within a high-dimensional framework, where the number of variables can be very large and potentially exceed the sample size.
-For example, in the realm of asset pricing, academic researchers and financial analysts have put forth over five hundred risk factors and individual firm characteristics (which continue to grow) to explain the cross-sectional relationship of stock return (\citealp{feng2020taming, ChenZimmermann2021}).
-Given the necessity for innovative statistical methodologies to dissect such data, there is increasing literature discussing the regularized estimation of high-dimensional panel data models (\citealp{vogt2022cce,babii2022machine,belloni2023high}).
-Nonetheless, achieving reliable inference in a high-dimensional panel model remains a challenge, particularly when error processes present features such as non-Gaussianity, time series autocorrelation (TSA), and cross-sectional dependence (CSD).
+For example, in the realm of asset pricing, academic researchers and financial analysts have put forth over five hundred risk factors and individual firm characteristics (which continue to grow) to explain the cross-sectional relationship of stock return (\citealp{feng2020taming}).
+Given the necessity for innovative statistical methodologies to dissect such data, there is an increasing interest in discussing regularized estimation of high-dimensional (HD) panel data models (e.g., \citealp{vogt2022cce,babii2022machine,belloni2023high}).
+Nonetheless, achieving robust estimation and inference using HD panel data remains a challenge, particularly when idiosyncratic errors present non-Gaussianity, time series autocorrelation (TSA), and cross-sectional dependence (CSD).
+Our main goal is to enrich the relevant literature (e.g., \citealp{FLY2015, KP2019,gupta2023robust}) with a complete toolkit for conducting robust inference about the parameters of interest involved in HD panel data models associated with complex dependence structure.

-In many cases, when investigating high-dimensional panel data, one often assumes cross-sectional independence, perhaps because the relevant probability theory has not well been established.
-As discussed by \cite{gao2023higher}, however, CSD is likely to be the norm rather than the exception in practice, and overlooking CSD could significantly distort the interpretation of the estimation results.
-In the analysis of high-dimensional data, this issue is even more daunting.
-In order to construct confidence intervals practically, for example, it often requires to estimate the high-dimensional long-run covariance matrix under consideration.
-Its estimation with dependent and heavy-tailed processes however remains a topic that has not been thoroughly explored to the best of our knowledge (see \citealp{chen2018testing}, p.
-876, for useful discussion).
-This then poses a challenge for statistical inference.
+That said, in this paper, (i) we consider HD panel data models in which the idiosyncratic errors exhibit TSA, CSD, heteroscedasticity, as well as heavy--tailed behaviors; (ii) we debias the least absolute shrinkage and selection operator (LASSO) estimator to achieve asymptotic normality, and explore the estimation of HD long--run covariance matrix using a thresholded estimator; and (iii) we accommodate such scenarios that the number of regressors may increase more rapidly than the sample size.